GreatEagle0303/ruby-project/exercises/nucleotide-count/README.md

 # Nucleotide Count

-Given a single stranded DNA string, compute how many times each nucleotide occurs in the string.
+Given a DNA string, compute how many times each nucleotide occurs in the string.

-The genetic language of every living thing on the planet is DNA.
-DNA is a large molecule that is built from an extremely long sequence of individual elements called nucleotides.
-4 types exist in DNA and these differ only slightly and can be represented as the following symbols: 'A' for adenine, 'C' for cytosine, 'G' for guanine, and 'T' thymine.

-Here is an analogy:
+DNA is represented by an alphabet of the following symbols: 'A', 'C', 'G', and 'T'.

+Each symbol represents a nucleotide, which is a fancy name for the particular molecules that happen to make up a large part of DNA.

+Shortest intro to biochemistry EVAR:

 - twigs are to birds nests as
-- nucleotides are to DNA as
+- nucleotides are to DNA and RNA as
-- legos are to lego houses as
+- amino acids are to proteins as
-- words are to sentences as...
+- sugar is to starch as
+- oh crap lipids

+I'm not going to talk about lipids because they're crazy complex.

+So back to nucleotides.

+DNA contains four types of them: adenine (`A`), cytosine (`C`), guanine (`G`), and thymine (`T`).

+RNA contains a slightly different set of nucleotides, but we don't care about that for now.

 * * * *